proteins247/evolutionary_dynamics/README.md

-the software suite latPack, https://github.com/proteins247/latPack, must be installed. `install_folding_evolution.sh` is how I compile and install my `folding_evolution` executable as a module on the Harvard cluster; it should either be modified before use elsewhere.
+the software suite latPack, https://github.com/proteins247/latPack, must be installed. `install_folding_evolution.sh` is how I compile and install my `folding_evolution` executable as a module on the Harvard cluster; it should be modified before use elsewhere.

 # Repository branches
 Several variants of the code are located in different branches: